chloealbright/DevHiveMind/Companies/Companies Worked At/Tracflo/Personally Developed Tracflo Feature Statistics.md

 A nuanced approach involves introducing a dedicated data sub-layer, encapsulating database connectivity and managing interface operations.
 This enhances clarity and maintainability, streamlining data management complexities within the application architecture.

+### Controller
+In the Controller, endpoints involve two distinct queries: determining authorization using util companyAccess and retrieving desired data.
+It's crucial to consider these tasks separately.

+Authorization hinges on company type and user role, acquired from companyAccess.
+Material data queries appear straightforward, possibly not requiring joins.

+Regarding date_created & date_modified in post tests, while you can assign them, their values won't match the database output, as the service layer overwrites company_id and created_by.
+Users cannot specify these fields; they are managed in the service layer for consistency.